Body modification: Cultural significance

 What counts as "body modification" varies in cultures.
 In western cultures, the cutting or removal of one's hair is not usually considered body modification.
 Body modification can be contrasted with body adornment by defining body modification as "the physical alteration of the physical body [...] can be temporary or permanent, although most are permanent and modify the body forever".
+Around the globe, body modification has served as group ritual, rite of passage, and group membership.